-The California State University (CSU) is committed to providing a diverse and supportive academic and work environment that facilitates learning, teaching, working and conducting research for all students, employees and visitors.
+California State University, Sacramento is committed to providing a diverse and supportive academic and work environment that facilitates learning, teaching, working and conducting research for all students, employees and visitors.
 It is CSU policy to ensure that individuals with disabilities shall have equal access to and the opportunity to participate in CSU programs, activities and services.

-The CSU will provide access, support and accommodation to individuals with disabilities in compliance with the California Fair Employment and Housing Act (FEHA), Government Code Section 12920 et seq., the Americans with Disabilities Act of 1990, as amended, (ADA) 42 U.S.C.
+Sacramento State will provide access, support and accommodation to individuals with disabilities in compliance with California State University Executive Order 1111, the California Fair Employment and Housing Act (FEHA), Government Code Section 12920 et seq., the Americans with Disabilities Act of 1990, as amended, (ADA) 42 U.S.C.
 12101 et seq., and Sections 504 and 508 of the Rehabilitation Act of 1973, 29 U.S.C.
 Section 701 et seq.

 This policy applies to all CSU campuses and to the Office of the Chancellor.
 It applies, but is not limited to, academic programs and services, student services, human resources services, information resources and technologies, procurement of goods and services, and capital planning, design, and construction.

 Under the California Fair Employment and Housing Act (“FEHA”) and the Federal Americans with Disabilities Act (“ADA”), reasonable accommodations are defined as modifications or adjustments to the work environment, or to the manner or circumstances under which a position is customarily performed, that enables a qualified individual with a disability to perform the essential functions of that position.